Selling Doctor Who

 Several countries that had screened a brief run of Hartnells in the 1960s later purchased new Pertwee and/or Baker episodes.
 These are marked #.

-Many sales occurred in the same region at the same time: there were several sales in 1977 to Middle Eastern countries, while 1979-1980 saw a much wider distribution in Central America and South America.
+Many sales occurred in the same region at the same time: there were several sales in 1977 to Middle Eastern countries, while 1979-1980 saw a much wider distribution in Central America and South America once the first 23 Tom Baker stories had been dubbed into Spanish.

 And after limited success with conquering Europe in the 1970s, the BBC was able to finally crack the European market.